tahora-23/Unseen_causes_of_depression/README.md

 ### Members of the group:
 - Ivanna: data cleaning, visualization, concept and business eye.
-- Taho: data cleaning, machine learning, concept and humanitarian prespective.
+- Tahora: data cleaning, machine learning, concept and humanitarian prespective.
 - Valentina: data cleaning, machine learning, concept and development view.

 ### Goal of the project: